|

 When

-I speak up, some representative give
+I speak up, some representative gives

 me a crazed look of inconvenience.
 Of

-course, lets not forget the three
+course, let's not forget the three

 standard responses that drive any

-consumer crazy: I'm just doing what
+consumer crazy: "I'm just doing what

-I'm told," "That just the
+I'm told," "That's just the

 way it is," and "That's the